microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 When you run the flowgraph you will notice two adjustable bars: one for the volume knob and another to tune the radio.
 It is set to perform the frequency shift in increments of 100 kHz, and if you recall, our original signal was centered at 100 MHz.
 This will let us tune exactly to the frequencies of these FM radio stations, such as 101.1 MHz and 99.5 MHz.
 Try hitting the up arrow, or sliding the bar, next to the one labeled Frequency Shift.
 As you sweep across frequency you should hear FM radio stations coming in and out, there might be a slight delay due to the signal processing and audio passthrough.
 You will notice that as the hump-shaped signals reach the center of the frequency plot (at 0 MHz), they become clear.
 This is because the signals must be brought to baseband, i.e., centered at 0 Hz, to be properly demodulated.

-NOTE THAT ON THE DEVELOPER VM I"M GETTING A LOT OF CHOPPYNESS, IT"S PLAYING AUDIO AT A DUTY CYCLE AROUND 50%, NOT A VERY GOOD EXPERIENCE!
+---NOTE THAT ON THE DEVELOPER VM I"M GETTING A LOT OF CHOPPYNESS, IT"S PLAYING AUDIO AT A DUTY CYCLE AROUND 50%, NOT A VERY GOOD EXPERIENCE!

 <center><img src="images/listen_gui.png" width="700"/></center>